stungeye/Applied-Math-For-Games-1/docs/03-introduction-to-javascript/03-variables-and-constants.md

 - Must only contain letters, numbers, or the symbols `$` and `_`.
 - Must start with a letter, `$`, or `_`.
 - Are case sensitive.
-- Should be written in CamelCase if they comprise multiple words.
+- Should be written in camelCase if they comprise multiple words.

 ## Constants